vincenzoiovino/timelock.fs/README.md

 where `Path` is a path to your Java Runtime Environment (`JRE`) installation you used for the compilation.
 You can download JREs from [here](https://www.oracle.com/java/technologies/downloads/).
 Usually `Path` has the form `C:\Program Files\Java\jdk-XX.Y.Z`.
 If your `JRE` is installed correctly you should have a file `javaw.exe` under the folder `Path\bin`.
 Once you edited the file `install.bat` as described before, you can run `install.bat`, grant admin permissions (needed to install the Windows extensions) and you are done.

-Disclaimer: we used a very old version of `bouncycastle` for simplicity and we did not care about enforcing more stringent level of security for `ECIES`.
-This repo is only for testing `timelock.zone` functionalities.
-You can easy adapt all code to any `bouncycastle` version and different `ECIES` variant.

 ### Install without compilation
 Download the file [`timelock.fs.zip`](https://github.com/vincenzoiovino/timelock.fs/blob/main/timelock.fs.zip) and unzip it.
 The so created folder `timelock.fs` contains (among others) a file named `install.bat`.